From BR Bullpen

 Biographical Information

 Frederick Boardman played one game as an outfielder for the Baltimore Canaries of the National Association on August 29, 1874, going 1 for 4.
 The game was played in Chicago, IL, and it was assumed that Boardman was a local player who had been rounded up by the Baltimore team for that one game.
+A person with the same name also umpired seven games during the 1875 season, four of them in Keokuk, IA in May and the last three in Chicago.
 For over 130 years, that was the entirety of what was known about him, and researchers were not optimistic about ever finding out more.

 - "Fred Boardman", in Bill Carle, ed.: Biographical Research Committee Report, SABR, January/February 2011, p.
 1.